-The best thing you can do if you see a butterfly flying about in your house in the middle of winter is to relocate it to a cooler spot.
-Put it in a cardboard box for a while to calm it down and then put it in your shed, garage or some other suitable location.
-Somewhere cool and dry is ideal and remember to set it free when spring arrives!
+The best thing you can do if you see a butterfly flying about in your house in the middle of winter is to help it relocate to a cooler spot.
+Put it in a cardboard box for a while to calm it down and then leave it in your shed, garage or another suitable location.
+Somewhere cool and dry is ideal.
+Remember to set it free when spring arrives!

 Help protect Scotland’s wildlife